rectorphp/getrector-com/packages/blog/data/_posts/2020/2020-11-30-smooth-upgrade-to-php-8-in-diffs.md

  }
 ```

-Other packages are blocking PHP 8 upgrade from own their maintainers' ideology, even though the code runs on PHP 8 with no problems.
-There is great [15-min video](https://www.youtube.com/watch?v=c3bpTBjhK2Y) about this topic by Nikita Popov, the most active PHP core contributor, and Nikolas Grekas, the main Symfony contributor.
+Other packages block PHP 8 upgrades from their own maintainers' ideology, **even though the code runs on PHP 8**.
+Watch **an excellent [15-min video](https://www.youtube.com/watch?v=c3bpTBjhK2Y)** about this by [Nikita Popov](https://twitter.com/nikita_ppv), the most active PHP core developer, and [Nikolas Grekas](https://twitter.com/nicolasgrekas), the same just for Symfony.

 But ideology is not why we're here. **We want to upgrade our project to PHP 8**.
 Thanks to Composer 2, this can [be easily solved](https://php.watch/articles/composer-ignore-platform-req):